jahid-buet/2D-Fortran-code-of-dam-break-using-SPH/README.md

 - var.f90: This module is used to compute density and mass of all particles in domain.

-- vector.f90:This model contains different derived data types which is used by part.f90 module.
+- vector.f90:This module contains different derived data types which is used by part.f90 module.

 - Dam_break.exe: This is an executable file which is created after compiling all source file in ifort compiler.